ErickBaja05/ErickOS/README.md

 This mini-project demonstrates practical usage of pointers, dynamic memory management, string manipulation, file I/O, and modular programming techniques in C++.

+### NotesApp

+The NotesApp is the second mini-project implemented in ErickOS.
+It allows users to take and save single notes.
+It uses a stack (LIFO) data structure.

+- Add notes with descriptions and creation timestamps.
+- Delete notes by their unique IDs.
+- Search notes by keyword (case-insensitive).
+- Save and load notes from a text file to persist data between sessions and maintaining the original stack.
+- Notes are automatically assigned unique incremental IDs.

+This mini-project demonstrates practical usage of pointers and LIFO structures, dynamic memory management, string manipulation, file I/O, and modular programming techniques in C++.

 ---

 ## Getting Started